 Argentina’s drive to establish free, universal, compulsory, secular education began in 1884 and today it has the most highly educated population in Latin America.Public education is free from primary school to university and gross tertiary enrolment reached 95 per cent in 2019.

-The multi-ethnic country is a home to a vibrant international education sector of more than 80 schools, which are mainly clustered around the capital Buenos Aires.
+The multi-ethnic country is home to a vibrant international education sector of more than 80 schools, which are mainly clustered around the capital Buenos Aires.
 There are schools offering the curriculums of Italy, Japan, Germany, France, Britain, the US and the International Baccalaureate Organisation as well as many religious foundations.

-Among 61 IB World Schools in Argentina, 14 teach in Spanish and English, the remainder are English-medium and 40 are Spanish-medium.
-All but one are authorised to offer the IB Diploma.
+Among 54 IB World Schools in Argentina, all but one are authorised to offer the IB Diploma.
+They teach in Spanish, English, or both languages.

 Many schools offer bilingual, dual-curriculum programmes that cater both to expatriates and Argentina’s melting pot of immigrant communities.
 Northlands School, which is bilingual in Spanish and English, combines the IB Diploma with British IGCSEs and the Argentine curriculum.